-- (1) See "Change-in-Control Severance Pay Program-Incremental Pension Benefit" below. - 2) See "Accrued Pay and Regular Retirement Benefits" and "Change-in-Control Severance Pay Program-Continuation of Medical and Welfare Benefits" below. - (3) These amounts reflect an additional 10 years of service credit that would be credited to Dr. Paul upon an involuntary termination, other than for cause, should it occur before he reaches age 60 (see pages 35-36 for more information about Dr. Paul's retirement benefits).
+1 See "Change-in-Control Severance Pay Program-Incremental pension benefit" on page 42.

+2 See "Accrued Pay and Regular Retirement Benefits" and "Change-in-Control Severance Pay Program-Continuation of medical and welfare benefits" on pages 41-42.

+3 These amounts reflect an additional 10 years of service credit that would be credited to Dr. Paul upon an involuntary termination, other than for cause, should it occur before he reaches age 60 (see pages 38-39 for more information about Dr. Paul's retirement benefits).

 Accrued Pay and Regular Retirement Benefits.
-The amounts shown in the table above do not include payments and benefits to the extent they are provided on a non-discriminatory basis to salaried employees generally upon termination of employment.
+The amounts shown in the previous table do not include payments and benefits to the extent they are provided on a non-discriminatory basis to salaried employees generally upon termination of employment.
 These include:

 - Accrued salary and vacation pay. - Regular pension benefits under the Lilly Retirement Plan and the nonqualified retirement plan.
-See "Retirement Benefits" on pages 35-36.
-The amounts shown in the table above as "Incremental Pension Benefits" are explained below. - Welfare benefits provided to all U.S. retirees, including retiree medical and dental insurance.
+See "Retirement Benefits" on pages 37-39.
+The amounts shown in the table above as "Incremental Pension Benefit" are explained below. - Welfare benefits provided to all U.S. retirees, including retiree medical and dental insurance.
 The amounts shown in the table above as "Continuation of Medical / Welfare Benefits" are explained below. - Distributions of plan balances under the Lilly 401(k) Plan and the nonqualified savings plan.
-See the narrative following the Nonqualified Deferred Compensation in 2007 Table for information about the 401(k) plan and "Nonqualified Deferred Compensation" on pages 36-37 for information about the nonqualified savings plan. - The value of accelerated vesting of certain unvested equity grants upon retirement.
+See the narrative following the Nonqualified Deferred Compensation in 2007 table on pages 39-40 for information about the 401(k) plan, the deferred compensation plan, and the nonqualified savings plan. - The value of accelerated vesting of certain unvested equity grants upon retirement.
 Under the company's stock plans, employees who terminate employment while retirement-eligible receive accelerated vesting of unvested stock options (except for options granted in the 12 months before retirement, which are forfeited), outstanding performance awards and shareholder value awards (which are paid on a reduced basis for time worked during the award period), and restricted stock awarded in payment of previous performance awards. - The value of option continuation upon retirement.
 When an employee terminates prior to retirement, his or her stock options are terminated 30 days thereafter.
 However, when a retirement-eligible employee terminates, his or her options remain in force until the earlier of five years after retirement or the option's normal expiration date.

 Deferred Compensation.
 The amounts shown in the table do not include distributions of plan balances under the Lilly deferred compensation plan.
-Those amounts are shown in the Nonqualified Deferred Compensation in 2007 Table on pages 36-37.
+Those amounts are shown in the Nonqualified Deferred Compensation in 2007 table on page 39.